dotslash/OneLibADay/guava.md

 1. `Reflection`: Guava utilities for Java's reflective capabilities.
 2. `EventBus`: Publish-subscribe-style communication between components without requiring the components to explicitly register with one another.
 3. `Concurrency`: Powerful, simple abstractions to make it easier to write correct concurrent code.
+4. `Collections`
+  + Powerful collection utilities, for common operations not provided in java.util.Collections.
+  + Extension utilities: writing a Collection decorator?
+Implementing Iterator?
+We can make that easier.

 ###Preconditions
 There are primarily 6 functions and 3 variants for each of these 6 functions